 A distinct feature of Pathological Demand Avoidance (PDA) is to resist and avoid the ordinary demands of life.
 This refers to the demand avoidance part of PDA and I think it’s really important to recognise the barriers and impact this has on Little Miss M and other PDAers.
-The way demand avoidance presents in PDA makes it hard for Little Miss M to do so many things each and every day, things many people take for granted, and out of everyone in her life, demand avoidance impacts on her the most.
+The way demand avoidance presents in PDA makes it hard for Little Miss M to do so many things each and every day, things many people take for granted, and as difficult as it can be on everyone in her life, demand avoidance impacts on her the most.

 Avoidance doesn’t necessarily mean that she doesn’t want to do something and demands aren’t just what we, society and other people ask of her, they are also what she asks of herself and what she would like to do.
 Demand avoidance is her hard-wired, natural response to anything which is perceived as a demand and in our experience, everything is a potential demand, including her own ideas and plans and the things she would like to do…